24 Adorable Tooth Fairy Traditions You’ll Want to Try ASAP

 Toss the teeth on the roof

-In Japan, when children lose a baby tooth, they’re encouraged to toss them—on the roof, that is.
-Lower teeth are traditionally chucked upwards while upper teeth are thrown downwards, the idea being that the new tooth will be “pulled” towards the old one.
-It’s a fun myth and one you could even combine with the American Tooth Fairy tradition.
+In Japan, when children lose a baby tooth, they're encouraged to toss them—on the roof, that is.
+Lower teeth are traditionally chucked upwards while upper teeth are thrown downwards, the idea being that the new tooth will be "pulled" towards the old one.
+It's a fun myth and one you could even combine with the American Tooth Fairy tradition.
 And hey, kids love throwing things.
+These are the most popular fairy stories of all time.

 Chart their progress